 Summers here and we are outside playing with our dogs more.
 Being prepared is key to the health and happiness of your dogs.

 Being prepared before you go out hiking, to the dog park, throwing the ball in your own backyard on a hot day and knowing the signs of heat exhaustion can save your dogs life.
-Dogs do not regulate their playtime so it’s our responsibility to monitor their play.
+Dogs do not regulate their playtime, so it’s our responsibility to monitor how much time they spend playing on a hot day.
+Dogs don’t sweat, like we do.
+They pant to release heat from their body.
 Their normal body temperature is between 101 and 102 and they can overheat quickly, way before we notice the signs.
 It can be dangerous, even fatal, for dogs.
 Here are some simple things that you can do to protect your dog from the dangers of heat exhaustion.

 Preventing Heat Exhaustion